o-gs/dji-firmware-tools/README.md

-# phantom-firmware-tools
+# dji-firmware-tools

-Tools for extracting, modding and re-packaging [DJI Phantom 3](http://www.dji.com/product/phantom-3/download) firmware.
+Tools for extracting, modding and re-packaging firmwares of [DJI](http://www.dji.com) multirotor drones.

 # Motivation

-This is an alternative implementation to parser from [phantom-licensecheck](https://github.com/probonopd/phantom-licensecheck), more focused on hacking.
+The project started as an alternative implementation of the parser from [phantom-licensecheck](https://github.com/probonopd/phantom-licensecheck).
+Over time it has grown to support many generations of DJI products.
-It allows to merge the previously extracted modules back into single file, and includes tools for handling some of the modules after they're extracted.
+It consists of tools which allow not only extraction, but also re-packing of the previously extracted modules back into single file.
+There are also tools which are supposed to be used on specific modules to extract and allow modification of their content.

 # Step by step instruction